 Q. Do I need to sign a contract?

 A. Kind Hearts Senior Care has a service agreement that must be signed prior to beginning services.
-This agreement can be cancelled, for any reason, with 1 day notice.
+This agreement can be canceled, for any reason, with 1-day notice.

 Q. Can I change my services and/or my schedule after I sign the service agreement?

 A. Yes.
 Simply call our office with any changes you would like to make.
 Our philosophy is to make the schedule work for the family.
 You come first.
 Your needs, your requests, your schedule.
 We will do everything possible to make sure the schedule you want is the schedule you get.
 In addition, we will make periodic reassessments to determine if the level of care should be increased, reduced or stay the same.
 We will then discuss our recommendations with the client and the family to determine the best course of action.